bigdoods/jenca-authentication/docs/source/index.rst

 ..
 TODO Fix tests
 ..
 TODO use Sphinx make
 ..
 TODO Tell the user to set an environment variable with the Docker IP address
+..
+TODO Try running the unit tests without the mock responses when Docker is up

 .. doctest::